 Making money online also has higher profit margins compared to offline businesses.
 What’s more, the budget of a website is also adjustable.
 It is possible to invest less initially and grow over time, depending on the industry.

 At the very beginning, the costs of a website for small owners are as little as $70.
 Operational expenses may run up to a few hundred dollars or more, depending on how fast the business grows.
-The price of building and maintaining a site depends on multiple factors, including supported functionality, maintenance procedures, design, hosting type, and more.
+The price of building and maintaining a site depends on multiple factors, including supported functionality, maintenance procedures, design, hosting type, whether you’re hiring a WordPress development agency or not, and more.

 Improve Your Business Flow

 A website has no business hours and geographical restrictions, allowing customers to access it 24/7 from anywhere.

 It is also quicker and easier to check how well your business is performing using a website.
 Tools like Google Analytics help monitor which product page or web page attracts more visitors.
 With this data, companies can review which products or services are selling the best.